Nandakishore695/HTML-CSS-Javascript/README.md

 **4.What are the different types of lists in HTML?**
 There are 3 types of list
-- Ordered list <ol></ol> :- Ordered list It's used when you want to display a list of items in a specific order, and each item is marked with a number.
+- Ordered list  :- Ordered list It's used when you want to display a list of items in a specific order, and each item is marked with a number.
-- Unordered list <ul></ul> :- On the other hand an unordered list displays a list of items without a specific order, and each item is marked with a bullet point.
+- Unordered list :- On the other hand an unordered list displays a list of items without a specific order, and each item is marked with a bullet point.
-- Definition list <dl> <dt> definition term</dt>  <dd>definition  description</dd> </dl> :- Definition lists are lists having each list item with a title as well as a description.
+- Definition list :- Definition lists are lists having each list item with a title as well as a description.
 There can also be multiple descriptions for each of the list items.

 **5.What is a marquee in HTML?**
 - A marquee tag is used to make text or images scroll automatically on a web page.However, it's no longer in modern (HTML5)